The Killing of Goats & Sheep for Meat Using Gas Chambers (Australia)

 Exposing truth in a corrupt system

-In a time where the Australian government is working towards making it illegal to document the cruelty inside farms and slaughterhouses, organizations such as Aussie Farms and Animals Within, are working hard to show the public what is happening to the animals.
+In a time where the Australian government is working towards making it illegal to document the cruelty inside farms and slaughterhouses, organizations such as Farm Transparency Project and Animals Within, are working hard to show the public what is happening to the animals.

 More videos about the meat industry: